neptunus123/PDF-Merger/README.md

    pip3 install pydf2

 LICENSE:
 Use it for educational, personal or commercial uses.
-No limitation.
+No limitations.

 For any issues or requests you can open an issue record from GitHub.